Bake Play Smile

 Can I use frozen strawberries instead of fresh in strawberry crumble?

-Why is my crumble base watery?
+Why is my crumble soggy?

 Can I make strawberry crumble ahead of time?